Should We Watch for Further Upside in the Swiss Franc, Which Has Rebounded Against the Yen?

 27.11.2025

-- Summary of the ECB Governing Council Meeting Released
+- Minutes of the ECB Governing Council Meeting Released

 - New Zealand: Third-Quarter Retail Sales

 Among European currencies, the Swiss franc rose against the yen.
-The CHF/JPY pair climbed from 193.058 to 194.585.
-The candlestick has recovered to just below the 200-period SMA on the hourly chart.On the 4-hour chart, the price has moved from the -2σ to the +2σ Bollinger Bands, and on the daily chart, the price is rebounding off the 20-day moving average (MA) as a support level.
-Meanwhile, on the weekly chart, the price remains near its year-to-date highs.
+The CHF/JPY pair rose from 193.058 to 194.585.
+The candlestick has recovered to just below the 200-period SMA on the hourly chart.On the 4-hour chart, the price has moved from the -2σ to the +2σ Bollinger Bands, and on the daily chart, the price is rebounding off the 20-day moving average (20MA) as a support level.
+Meanwhile, on the weekly chart, the pair is holding steady near its year-to-date highs.